Order of the Sacred Treasure

 Since 2003, the number representing rank included in the official name of the order was removed.
 As a result, although numbers representing ranks were sometimes used in common names, the formal names such as 勲一等 (Kun-ittō, First Class) and 勲二等 (Kun-nitō, Second Class) were no longer used.

 Classes

-The Order could be awarded in any of eight classes pre 2003.
-In 2003 the seventh and eighth classes were dissolved leaving six.
+Before 2003, the Order could be awarded in any of eight classes.
+In 2003 the seventh and eighth classes were dissolved, leaving six.
 Conventionally, a diploma is prepared to accompany the insignia of the order, and in some rare instances, the personal signature of the emperor will have been added.
 As an illustration of the wording of the text, a translation of a representative 1929 diploma says: